tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

                  └─────┘
 ```

-This module provides arithmetic functionality that can be used for accumulation operations in convolution-based processing architectures.
+This module provides the arithmetic foundation for future multiply-accumulate (MAC) operations in a more complete convolution architecture.

 ---

 ## MUX

-The `MUX` module controls whether data is allowed to propagate to the output.
+The `MUX` module controls whether valid data is allowed to propagate to the output.

-When the `valid` signal is asserted, the input value is forwarded to `Bi`.
+When the `valid` signal is asserted:

 ```text
 valid = 1